sk-t3ch/amplify-auth-in-nuxt-js/README.md

-# [T3chFlicks](https://t3chflicks.org): Three Smart Home Basics
+# [T3chFlicks](https://t3chflicks.org): Amplify Auth in Nuxt JS
-> A few short tutorials to help novices get started with smart home appliances and connecting to a voice controlled system.
+> Vue JS is a frontend framework often extended with Nuxt JS to get great SSO value out of the box.
+AWS Amplify allows you to add authentication to your Vue web app with ease as shown in a previous article.
+In this article, I demonstrate how to add Cognito authentication with Amplify to a Nuxt web app.
 ![thumbnail](./thumbnail.png)

 ---